Trinity-SYT-SECURITY/NASA_2025_ALL/README.md

 | **Logistic Regression** | **87%** | Highly interpretable, fast inference | Great for research transparency |
 | **SVM** | **85%** | Strong decision boundaries | Effective for edge case classification |

+After multiple rounds of training and testing, taking into account the issues of overfitting and underfitting, and with the dataset containing only a little over 9,000 records, an accuracy of around 92% is currently the best training result.

 ## 🤖 Machine Learning Analysis